This post post was updated on 24 April 2025. Reason for update: Check to see if this issue had been addressed in WordPress 6.8.

 WordPress gallery block instructions on WordPress.com

-This “new feature” is now documented in the WordPress.com gallery block instructions.
-Here is a link to one of the screenshots on the above URL, which clearly shows the image blur around and above the image caption.
+When I originally published this post, this “new feature” was documented in the WordPress.com gallery block instructions.
+That web address still works but I can no longer find a reference to the gallery captions.
+Here is a link to one of the screenshots that was previously linked to from the above URL, which clearly showes the image blur around and above the image caption.
+This image link still works but it does not appear to be linked to from the gallery block instructions link above.

 CSS Coding